endilaz/hackcmu/README.md

   history in `src/lib/achievements.ts`.
 Streaks use *local* calendar days, not UTC.
   Locked badges stay on the shelf, muted but legible.
 There is no XP or level system — the only numbers shown are ones `achievements.ts` actually computes.
+  Every finished walk also creates a route-shaped collectible derived from its GPS trail.
+  Collectibles can be arranged on a local dorm-room pinboard; its layout persists only in that browser.
+- **Echoes** — after arriving, the user can attach one short memory, mood, visibility choice, and optional photo to the walk.
+Echoes and photos are stored locally only;
+  visibility is descriptive until the app has accounts and a backend.
+Echo blooms appear on summary and history maps.
 - **Friends** — a leaderboard your real stats compete on.
   **The friends are seeded demo data.** Walkable has no server, so there is nobody to sync with; the screen says so in a banner that can't be dismissed.
 Your own